-A student who is dismissed (expelled) from the College is permanently separated from the community, prohibited from being on any property of the College, may never return to the institution, are ineligible to re-enroll and cannot earn a degree from the College.
+A student who is dismissed (expelled) from the College is permanently separated from the community, prohibited from being on any property of the College and may never return to the institution.
 The student forfeits tuition and fees along with room and board if a residential student, as well as the academic credit for the semester in which the dismissal occurred.